Last Reviewed: April 2025

 A “trick” I learned with fatigue was that I was able to stop, take a break, then continue walking.
 Over time, 10m became 20m, and so on.
 By taking the necessary breaks, I can aggregate to cover larger distances.
 Over time, the frequency of the breaks has decreased, and the time taken for each break has decreased.

 Balance, however, is still an issue.
+I tend to stick to pavements and avoid walking cross-country.

 Mental